 - Provide a copy of the home energy performance report to the City of Portland for quality assurance and policy compliance.

-Click here to view the home energy score policy, which is also called the Portland City Code Chapter 17.108.
+To learn more about the home energy score policy, see the Portland City Code Chapter 17.108.

 The Value of a Home Energy Score Policy